agfianf/fastapi-todo-demo/README.md

 ├── tests/
 │   └── test_main.py  # Tests for the API
 ├── pyproject.toml    # Project configuration
-└── README.md         # This file
+├── Makefile          # Makefile for build and test commands └── README.md         # This file
 ```